caylent/omni/README.md

     chain               Execute a chain against OmniLake
-    index               Create or update the index based on the files in the directory question            Perform a summarization over an archive to answer a question or goal from the user
+    index               Create or update the index based on the files in the directory question            Perform a summarization over an archive to answer a question or goal from the user create-archive      Create a new archive
+    create-source-type  Create a new source type
+    describe-archive    Describe an archive
 ```

 ### Optional Parameters